enydog/HRV-Recovery-FPCA/README.md

 ---

 ## 🎛️ Interactive Sandbox
-Includes an HTML/JS simulator where users can manipulate parameters of synthetic curves and observe how FPCA components change in real time.
+Includes an HTML/JS simulator where users can manipulate parameters of hrv curves and observe how FPCA components change in real time.

 **Main controls:**
 - `Drop sharpness`: modifies the exponential constant \( \alpha \), controlling the initial drop.